-If an aid recipient/student fails to improve during their warning period or if they lose their aid eligibility all together, they may appeal (based on certain conditions) the decision with the financial aid office.
+If an aid recipient/student fails to improve during their warning period or if they lose their aid eligibility, they may appeal the decision by submitting a written letter to the Financial Aid Office.
 The appeal must explain why the student failed to make satisfactory progress, and what has changed to allow progress to improve by the next evaluation.
-An appeal with the financial aid office is separate from any academic appeal.
-If the student appeals and the appeal is granted, an aid recipient may be placed on probation for a semester in which their progress must be improved as determined by the Registrar.
-An academic plan must be submitted to the Aid Office and it must be monitored.
+An appeal with the Financial Aid Office is separate from any academic appeal.
+Requests for appeal will be reviewed by the Financial Aid Committee.
+If the student appeals and the appeal is granted, an aid recipient will be placed on probation for a semester, during which their progress must be improved and must not remain at dismissal level.
+An academic plan for improvement must be submitted to the Aid Office, and it will be monitored.
+Once a student has improved their status as described in the GSD Student Handbook, financial aid eligibility will be restored.
 An aid recipient on probation who fails to improve may lose their eligibility altogether.
+Further appeals will only be considered if the situation is drastically different than that of the first appeal.